Ibrarandhawa/Learnings/README.md

 # Learnings
-this is a first repository
+this is a first repository add